Advanced SQL Cheat Sheet

 WHERE prev_revenue IS NOT NULL;

 Chain CTEs to break complex logic into named steps.
 Each CTE can reference the ones before it.
-This pattern is the standard approach for multi-step interview queries.
+The standard approach for multi-step interview queries.

 Recursive CTE